ActiveMQ Config Reference for MCollective Users

 Assume a star network topology.

 This topology can be achieved by either having each edge broker connect to the central broker, or having the central broker connect to each edge broker.
 You can achieve the same filtering in both situations, but with slightly different configuration.
-The two examples below have similar but not identical effects; the ramifications are subtle, and we really recommend reading the external ActiveMQ and Fuse documentation if you’ve come this far in your deployment scale.
+The two examples below have similar but not identical effects; the ramifications are subtle, and we really recommend reading the external ActiveMQ documentation if you’ve come this far in your deployment scale.

 If your central broker is connecting to the UK broker, and you want it to only pass on traffic for the global